As a brand new homeschool mom, I had a lot to learn.

 Another problem we have is noise.
-Keeping a kindergartener and preschooler engaged during their lessons usually requires me to be animated and silly.
+Keeping my younger students engaged during their lessons usually requires me to be animated and silly.

-We have songs, games, high fives, and other shenanigans that any independently working 3rd grader would find distracting.
+We have songs, games, high-fives, and other shenanigans that any independently working older child would find distracting.

 She has complained about the noise in the past, so I have sent her to her bedroom to work in peace.

-As most of us remember from high school/college, studying or writing in your bed is a really bad idea.
+As most of us remember from high school/college, studying or writing in your bed for a long time is a really bad idea.

 A quick google search brought up this great little article from Pepperdine University.
 The article states the obvious – that doing school work in bed will:

-I definitely didn’t want my kid to be getting in this bad habit in elementary school!
+I definitely didn’t want my kid to be getting into this bad habit in elementary school!

 She would sometimes want to lay on the floor to work, but I told her that laying on the floor is not going to produce the kind of handwriting and quality work I expect from her at this point.